 Once again, be aware of your surroundings as you try to capture the perfect shot or record the entire parade or fireworks show.
-Keep your camera, phone or iPad at eye-level.
+Keep your camera, phone or iPad at eye level.
 Otherwise, raising your device above your head will block the view of the people behind you.
 Ideally, try to find a good spot in front of a tree or a railing, so you don’t have to worry about obstructing someone’s view.

 Avoid Blocking Other People’s Way

 More likely than not, you’ll only have a camera or your smartphone.
 But if you’re debating on bringing any extra equipment, know that selfie sticks are not allowed at Disney or Universal.
 Security will ask you to return to your car or hotel so you can leave it there, so it’s best not to sneak one in.
-Tripods and monopods that can fit in a standard backpack are allowed as long as they don’t extend over six feet.
+Tripods and monopods that can fit in a standard backpack are allowed as long as they don’t extend over 6 feet.
 If setting up a tripod, avoid taking up extra space or blocking people’s way with your equipment.
-Tad prefers his monopod or smartphone gimbal because they can stay right in front of him.
+Tad prefers his monopod or smartphone gimbal because it can stay right in front of him.

 Be Ready for Your Shot

 Have your camera ready to capture moments quickly, so others don’t have to wait on you.
 For instance, already be prepared when you’re next in line at a character meet and greet.
-Keep your phone unlocked or camera on if you’d like the character attendant to take a photo.
+Keep your phone unlocked or your camera on if you’d like the character attendant to take a photo.
 Trying out a couple different poses can be fun, but think ahead about what you plan to do.
 Take full advantage of your time with the character, but also be considerate of how much time you spend snapping away photos.